hyunin-lee/hyunin-lee.github.io/_posts/2023-12-24-Deep Learning Theory2.md

 $$

 - It's nonlinear because it's quadratic in the weights: $W_{ij_1} W_{ij_2}$.
-- $ \varepsilon \ll 1 $ is a small parameter that controls the size of the deformation.
+- $\varepsilon$ is a small parameter that controls the size of the deformation.
 - We've introduced $\frac{(n_f + 1)(n_f + 2)}{2}$ meta feature functions, $\psi_{j_1 j_2} (x)$, with two feature indices.

 ### Quadratic models